Veterinary Equine Dental Services

 - To have a Hendra virus vaccination your horse will need to have a microchip in place so that they can be entered onto the Hendra vaccination registry.
+If your horse does not already have one, we can place a microchip on the day before vaccinating.
 Cost of microchipping is $45.

 Faecal Egg Count

 - Having a faecal egg count (FEC) performed informs you as to whether your horse should be given a dewormer based on their shedding of strongyle eggs and therefore contamination of pasture.
 This test done over a period of time allows us to determine which horses are likely to be high shedders and which are low shedders and thus change the way that we treat our horses.
 In the fight to reduce worm resistance we need to start focusing on who actually needs worming, not just give everyone a dose via the calendar.
-There is more information on FEC and their interpretation on our FEC info page.
-Cost of FEC is $25 and currently we are offering a free FEC to any horse having a dental exam.
+There is more information on FEC and their interpretation on our parasite control and the FEC info page.
+Parasite control and the FEC Cost of FEC is $25 and currently we are offering a free FEC to any horse having a dental exam.

-Dr Chris is a trained Bowen Therapist.
+Dr Chris is also a qualified Bowen Therapist.
 Your horse may be provided with a short treatment prior to or after its dental treatment if she feels that your horse may benefit from this and if you are willing.